lf-edge/ekuiper/docs/en_US/rules/overview.md

 ```

 Actions could be customized to support different kinds of outputs, see [extension](../extension/overview.md) for more detailed info.

+#### Functions supported in template

+Kuiper extends several functions that can be used in data template.

+- `json para1`: The `json` function is used for convert the map content to a JSON string.
+- `base64 para1`: The `base64` function is used for encoding parameter value to a base64 string.
+- `add para1 para2`: The `add` function is used for adding two numeric value.

 ### options
 The current options includes: